MRCIEU/CheckSumStats/README.md

 ## General overview

 This package exploits three groups of single nucleotide polymorphisms (SNPs) in order to identify potential errors or issues: 1) **A MAF 1KG reference set**.
 This is a set of 2297 SNPs that have the same minor allele across the 1000 genomes super populations and that have a minor allele frequency between 0.1 and 0.3; 2) **GWAS catalog top hits**.
-These are SNPs in the GWAS catalog that are strongly associated with the outcome trait of interest; and 3) the **exposure SNPs** or genetic instruments for the exposure of interest.
+These are SNPs that are strongly associated with the trait of interest in the GWAS catalog; and 3) the **GWAS top hits**.
+These are SNPs that are strongly associated with the trait of interest in the GWAS or genetic association study of interest.

 The package performs 4 types of checks:

-1)  confirm the identity of the effect allele frequency column.
-This step relies on comparison of the MAF reference set between the outcome study and 1000 genomes reference dataset.
+1.  confirm the identity of the effect allele frequency column.
+This step relies on comparison of the MAF reference set between the GWAS study and the 1000 genomes reference dataset.
-2)  confirm the identity of the effect allele column.
-This step relies on comparison of GWAS hits between the outcome study and the GWAS catalog.
+2.  confirm the identity of the effect allele column.
+This step relies on comparison of GWAS catalog top hits between the GWAS study and the GWAS catalog.
-3)  assess the ancestral origins of the study.
-This step relies on comparison of the MAF reference set between the outcome study and 1000 genomes reference dataset.
+3.  assess the ancestral origins of the study.
+This step relies on comparison of the MAF reference set between the GWAS study and 1000 genomes reference dataset.
-4)  for case-control studies, identify potential errors or issues in the effect sizes.
-This step can use any of the SNP sets.
+4.  identify possible errors in the reported effect sizes.
+This step exploits the GWAS top hits and the GWAS catalog top hits.

+# Example 1.
+Check the summary and meta data from a disease GWAS

+In this example we show how the package can be used to check the quality of reported summary and meta data from case-control genome-wide association studies.
+Example 2 focuses on genome-wide association studies of non-disease continuous traits.

 ## Step 1.
 Extract and format the outcome summary data

 The first step is to make a list of SNP rsids.
-Let’s assume our outcome trait of interest is glioma.
-Let’s identify the top GWAS hits for glioma in the GWAS catalog.
+Let's assume our trait of interest is glioma.
+Let's identify the top GWAS hits for glioma in the GWAS catalog.
 We will search using both the reported trait name as well as the trait experimental factor ontology (EFO).
 It is advisable to search for both because not all studies in the GWAS catalog have up-to date EFO annotations.
 Searching for both therefore maximises the number of retrieved hits.

 ``` r
 library(mrQC)